sensu/sensu-docs/content/sensu-go/6.5/operations/control-access/rbac.md

 ### View roles and cluster roles

-You can use [sensuctl][2] to see a list of roles within Sensu:
+You can use [sensuctl][2] to list all roles within Sensu:

 {{< code shell >}}
 sensuctl role list
 {{< /code >}}

-To see the permissions and scope for a specific role:
+To review the permissions and scope for a specific role:

 {{< code shell >}}
 sensuctl role info admin